Alexi McCammond: Career

 McCammond received further media attention related to her relationship with TJ Ducklo, a member of the Biden 2020 campaign, while she covered the campaign.
-Ducklo, White House Deputy Press Secretary under President Biden, was fired for harassing female Politico reporter Tara Palmeri.
+Ducklo, White House deputy press secretary under President Biden, resigned for harassing female Politico reporter Tara Palmeri.
 Ducklo reportedly made "derogatory and misogynistic comments" toward Palmeri during a phone call and accused her of being "jealous" of his relationship with McCammond.
-The couple publicly announced their relationship in February 8, 2021.
+The couple publicly announced their relationship on February 8, 2021.
 On February 12, Ducklo was suspended without pay and apologized.
-Under pressure from the Vanity Fair article that reported it, he resigned from his White House position the next day.
+Under pressure from the Vanity Fair article that reported the matter, Ducklo resigned the next day from his White House position.

-In March 2021, McCammond was selected as Editor in Chief of Conde Nast's Teen Vogue.
-Subsequent to the appointment, racist, bigoted and homophobic tweets written by McCammond a decade earlier resurfaced.
+In March 2021, McCammond was selected as editor in chief of Conde Nast's Teen Vogue.
+After the appointment, a series of racist, bigoted and homophobic tweets that McCammond posted a decade earlier resurfaced.
 She apologized to the staff of Teen Vogue.
-Several media makers of Asian descent called for McCammond's removal, citing the American fashion business's rampant racism against Asians and the rise in anti-Asian violence during the COVID-19 pandemic.
-Former Teen Vogue editor Elaine Welteroth called her tweets and the feelings behind them "racist and abhorrent and indefensible."
+Several media makers of Asian descent called for McCammond's removal, citing racism against Asians in the U.S. fashion industry and a rise in anti-Asian violence during the COVID-19 pandemic.
+Former Teen Vogue editor Elaine Welteroth called the tweets and the feelings behind them "racist and abhorrent and indefensible."
 More than twenty members of the staff voiced concern internally and to the press.
-In response, Ulta Beauty paused $1 million in advertising in the online-only publication, and McCammond resigned from the position prior to starting in the role.
+In response, Ulta Beauty paused $1 million in advertising in the online-only publication, and McCammond resigned from the position prior to starting.

 McCammond rejoined Axios in July 2021 serving as a political reporter.
+In August 2023, she joined The Washington Post as an opinion editor.
+In July 2024, she faced criticism for an Instagram post about her ex-boyfriend Ducklo, "my toxic ex who works for the Biden campaign and has to play cleanup after that disastrous debate."
+Soon after, she announced her departure from the Post.

-Awards
+Awards prior to controversies

 McCammond received the 2019 Emerging Journalist Award from the National Association of Black Journalists and was on 2020's Forbes 30 Under 30 list.

+Personal life

+McCammond is biracial; her father is African American and her mother is white.
+In 2023, she wrote, in an opinion piece for the Phildelphia Tribune: